-- ROcreator is assigned to the creator of an object and is never re-assigned to another user. - ROowner is by default assigned to the creator of an object, if created top-level (e.g., in the users' home).
-Ownership is inherited to the object's scope: this means that the special role ROowner is assigned to all objects within the object's scope recursively.
+is by default assigned to the creator of an object, if created top-level (e.g., in the users' home or clipboard).
+Ownership is inherited to the object's scope: this means that the special role R0owner is assigned to all objects within the object's scope recursively.

-Restricted roles: "R1" roles
+Restricted roles: ''R1'' roles